Jays-T/scramblinspiders/README.md

 - [Balsamiq wireframes](https://balsamiq.com/)
   - An online tool to designed the site mock-ups.
 - [Coolors](https://coolors.co/)
-  - An online tool used to choose the website colour scheme.
+  - An online tool used to create the website colour scheme.
 - [paint.net](https://www.getpaint.net/roadmap.html)
   - Used to create the Mockups and to edit images.
 - [favicon.io](https://favicon.io/)